Egran-Andr/CardReader-Control-App/README.md

 ## RFID-Library
 The main idea of this project is creation of  easy-to-use RFID connection library.
 You can easely use it by importing NFCReader.cs and Card.cs files.
-The library was tested on USB ARC122U Rfid Reader,but theoreticly will work with other models.
+The library was tested on USB ARC122U RFID Reader, but in theory, will work with other models.

 ### Connection